yousef19-meet/y2s18-css2/README.md

 - Give it a padding of 15px on the left and right, and 10px on the top and bottom.
 ### Reload the page
 - Notice that the sidebar and main content are overlapping!
+#### Fix this issue
-- **Fix this issue** by making the width of the sidebar smaller (see the slide on total width and height to adjust your calculations)
+  - Make the by making the **total width**  of the sidebar smaller be 200px
+  - see the slide on total width and height to adjust your calculations)

 ## 5. Style the main content
 - Give it a 5 pixel wide, solid, blue border.